Pegfilgrastim-xxxx (Neulasta®, Neulasta® Onpro®, Fulphila™, Udenyca™)

 - If you have the on-body injector (OBI) placed, avoid activities such as traveling, driving, or operating heavy machinery during hours 26-29 after it is placed.

 How to Take Your Medication

-- Talk to your doctor, nurse and/or pharmacist for proper preparation, dosing, administration if you are using the on-body injector.
+- Talk to your doctor, nurse and/or pharmacist for proper preparation, dosing, administration.
 It is important that you follow the instructions and precautions closely.

 Treating Side Effects

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.